Kartikkh/OpenCv-Starter/README.md

 # Open-Cv-starters
-This is a repository for Learning OpenCv by example provided in each Chapters All the code is documented Properly
+This is a repository for Learning OpenCv by example provided in each Chapters.And All the code is documented Properly

 ## Requirements